vasumahesh1/LSystem_WebGL/README.md

 You can also turn off collision checking altogether and see the effect.
 I have a few images listed below.

 Same Camera, Same Productions, Only the Collision is Toggled.
-Note: It may seem to you that they collide but they don't *generally* (More on this later).
+Note: It may seem to you that they collide but might be cause the image is 2D and branches are dark brown.
+Also, they *generally* don't collide (more below).

 | Collision Check ON | Collision Check OFF |
 | ---- | ---- |